owkin/PyDESeq2/docs/source/usage/contributing.rst

 8. Now create a pull request from your fork by following those [guidelines](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
+   Ensure that the description of your PR is sufficient to understand what you are doing in the code.
    The core developers of `pydeseq2` will receive a message that your PR is ready for reviews.